LuisRevillaM/search-news/README.md

 ## Documentation

-This website consist of a root, HTML document and JavaScript (React) code to generate the view layer.
+This website consists of a root, HTML document and JavaScript (React) code to generate the view layer.
 It's been bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 React.Component's state and setState are leveraged to handle the state of the application.
 A parent component holds the global state as well as the logic to update it.
 Such state and logic are shared with a presentational component through the render children pattern.
 See the [docs](https://github.com/luisrevillam/search-news/tree/component-state/docs) section for implementation details.